mkmcc/moon-poster/readme.md

 moon-poster:
 ============
-makes a pretty lunar phase poster, useful for planning night hikes
+This program makes a pretty lunar phase calendar, useful for planning night hikes.

-For every day in the year, this poster shows the lunar phase and marks full and new moons, along with friday and saturday nights.
+For every day in the year, the calendar shows the lunar phase and marks full and new moons, along with friday and saturday nights.
 At a glance, you can use it to plan weekend full-moon hikes.

-All calculates are done in the local timezone, which is pacific standard time for me.
+All calculations are done in the local timezone, which is Pacific Standard Time for the examples shown here.
+I believe the calculations are accurate, but please confirm them before using this for anything important.

 examples:
 ---------

-below i show an example full poster:
+Here's an example of a full poster:

 ![full poster](./examples/full.png)